sorelmitra/learn/k6/Readme.md

 - `K6S_TAG`: Tag to apply at root level to differentiate between trees when computing metrics.
 See Configuration above.
 - `K6S_CREATE_ONLY`: Script variable, boolean.
 If true, the script that recognizes it only does the creation part.
 Otherwise, it deletes what it has created as soon as creation was finished.
 - `K6S_DISPLAY_ONLY`: Script variable, applicable to mass-delete.
 If true, it will only display the tree but not delete anything.
+- `K6S_SECONDS_WAIT_PREVIOUS_DELETE`: Script variable, applicable to mass-delete.
+How many seconds does each VU wait for deletion of the predecessors of the current resources it's trying to delete.
+Default is 10 seconds.
+The explanation for this variable is that when multiple VUs delete resources of a particular type, each VU gets a slice of the resources to delete.
+Thus, certain VUs might finish earlier and move to the successor resources.
+This might result in those VUs trying to delete a successor resource for which the predecessors weren't deleted because they were in the slice of other VUs who haven't finished yet.
+Thus, the script must be able to wait for all instances of predecessor resources to be deleted.
+Depending of the speed of the API you're testing, a value of tens of seconds should be plenty.

 # Code Structure